-This vast, verdant wetland in the upper reaches of the Klamath Basin is a key site for wetland research and restoration, and is home to thousands of nesting and migrating birds, threatened fish and newly discovered aquatic creatures.
+This vast, verdant wetland in the upper reaches of the Klamath Basin is a key site for wetland research and restoration and is home to thousands of nesting and migrating birds, threatened fish and newly discovered aquatic creatures.
 The preserve also includes upland forest.

-Derived from the Klamath Indian term "saiga keni, Sycan means "level, grassy place.
+Derived from the Klamath Indian term saiga keni, "Sycan" means "level, grassy place."

-What the Conservancy Has Done/Is Doing
+What TNC Has Done/Is Doing

 Research includes radio telemetry studies of bull and redband trout migration and distribution patterns, studies of new species of mussel, lamprey, snails and other aquatic organisms, a botanical study of a highly unusual groundwater-fed fen, and breeding surveys of the elusive yellow rail.